- The Effects of Social Media on Youth Mental Health

 System of Care is an approach to services that recognizes the importance of family, school and community, and seeks to promote the full potential of every child and youth by addressing their physical, emotional, intellectual, cultural and social needs.

 Children’s Initiatives are programs and services implemented within the network of care that show “evidence” and/or “promise” of good outcomes for children with a Serious Emotional Disturbance.
-These services are:
+Included are the following:

 - Community Living Supports & Respite Care